helloturbine/turbine-docs/docs/records/shipments.md

 ## Expected Arrival Date vs. Actual Arrival Date
 Turbine distinguishes between the estimated arrival date of freight shipments and their actual arrival date, providing valuable insight into your on-time delivery percentage.
 The data gathered from this distinction serves several use cases, including optimizing inventory processes, evaluating the efficiency of your logistics process, and quickly identifying delays or supply chain disruptions.
 In cases where a delay is excessive, Turbine raises an exception, enabling you to adjust your plans accordingly.

+## Shipment Carrier Integrations
+Turbine currently offers integrations with C.H.
+Robinson and Flexport.

+When adding freight shipments to purchase orders, tracking numbers belonging to those carriers will take you to their site.
+We also extract and surface shipment information on the “Freight Shipments” page.

+Integrations with other major carriers such as UPS and DHL are coming soon.
+Please ask your account manager for more details.